tkt-lapio/tkt-lapio.github.io/_posts/1969-28-12-departments-systems.markdown

 - In addition to the AD home folder, you get a CS home folder located in `/cs/home/your_username`, accessible from the departments systems.
 You can publish your own home page to https://www.cs.helsinki.fi/u/your_account_name by creating an HTML file to `/cs/home/tunnus/public_html/index.html`.

-- The departments also has a cluster called [Ukko](https://www.cs.helsinki.fi/en/compfac/high-performance-cluster-ukko).
+- The departments also has computing cluster called [Ukko2](https://wiki.helsinki.fi/display/it4sci/Ukko2+User+Guide) and [Kale](https://wiki.helsinki.fi/display/it4sci/Kale+User+Guide).
+Access to these clusters is limited to the department staff and those who have applied for separate access right.

 - Do not run sudo commands in the CS department's systems.
 Such behaviour is logged as malicious.